cnag-aat/assembly_pipeline/README.md

 1- Preprocessing:

-- Read concatenation:
+- **Read concatenation:**

 ``zcat {input.fastqs} | pigz -p {threads} -c  > {output.final_fastq}``

-- Longranger for 10X reads: it uses the Longranger version installed in the path specified in the configfile
+- **Longranger for 10X reads**: it uses the Longranger version installed in the path specified in the configfile

 ``longranger basic --id={params.sample} --sample={params.sample} --fastqs={input.mkfastq_dir} --localcores={threads}``

-- Filtlong: it uses the Filtlong version installed in the path specified in the configfile.
+- **Filtlong:** it uses the Filtlong version installed in the path specified in the configfile.
 By default it gives the min_length and min_mean_q parameters, but extra parameters can be added with the ``--filtlong-opts`` option.

 ``filtlong --min_length {params.minlen} --min_mean_q {params.min_mean_q} {params.opts} {input.reads} | pigz -p {threads} -c > {output.outreads}``

-- Build meryldb (with processed 10X reads or illumina reads): with the merqury conda environment specified in the configfile
+- **Build meryldb** (with processed 10X reads or illumina reads): it uses the merqury conda environment specified in the configfile.
+It takes as argument the `--mery-k` value that needs to be estimated first for the genime size.

 ``meryl k={params.kmer} count output {output.out_dir} {input.fastq}``